(e.g.)iframe>

 Long Vowel Sounds.

 May 15.
-The student has moved to long vowel sounds.
-Long vowel sounds is the third fundamental building block in reading and must be mastered before moving forward to words.
+The student is working on long vowel sounds.
+The teacher is explaining a variation of the "y" sound.
+Long vowel sounds are the third fundamental building block when learning to read.

 Social Emotional Direction.
 Social Interactions.